Blagoja95/job-board-web-app/README.md

 #### Incorect password

-If password is wrong following json response is returned
+If password is wrong following JSON response is returned

 ```JSON
 {